codersMom/angular100-labs-2020-06-22/Ch06-Pipes/2custompipe/README.md

 1. Examine the code above.
 Try to understand what it accomplishes and how it does it.

 1. Now in the **app.component.html** add the use of | **reverseStr** after the title.

+1. Verify on the browser that the pipe is working as intented

+1. Mark your work as complete.